karimarttila/karimarttila.github.io/_posts/2020-10-26-clojure-power-tools-part-1.md

   )
 ```

 It's pretty easy later on to remember stuff in those rich comments.
-E.g. in the above mentioned example I have some functions to start/halt the Integrant test state, and some functions in which I test some sql operations in the domain using the database connection from the test state.
+E.g. in the above-mentioned example I have some functions to start/halt the Integrant test state and some functions in which I test some SQL operations in the domain using the database connection from the test state.

 ### Use Defs Inside Functions When Debugging